benjamhbrs/Clivage-site-prediction/README.md

 SSSSSSSSSSSSSSSSSSSSSSSSSCMMMMMMMMMMMMMMMMMMMMMMMMMMMMM

 - The first line gives a description of the protein and its content may be ignored.
 - The second line gives the beginning of the primary structure of the protein, with letters encoding the amino acids.
-Note that the rst amino acid is almost always M
+Note that the first amino acid is almost always M
 (methionine), as it corresponds to the start codon.
 - The third line is an annotation corresponding to the localization of the cleavage site.
 For each amino acid on the previous line, a letter indicates whether this amino acid belongs to the signal peptide (annotated with a letter S) or to the mature protein (annotated with a letter M).
 The first amino acid of the mature protein is annotated with a letter C.